SAP/ui5-tooling/docs/pages/Configuration.md

 If your project uses a different encoding for `*.properties` files, you need to set the `propertiesFileSourceEncoding` configuration property.

-The UI5 Tooling will read the corresponding files of the project in the given encoding.
+UI5 Tooling will read the corresponding files of the project in the given encoding.
 Any non-ASCII characters will be replaced with the respective Unicode escape sequences.
 This allows you to deploy the resulting files to any environment, independent of how it expects `*.properties` files to be encoded.
 Please refer to [RFC 7](https://github.com/SAP/ui5-tooling/blob/master/rfcs/0007-properties-file-encoding.md) for details.

 ## Custom Configuration